RyanScottLewis/enqueue/README.md

 aliases: push, send, unshift, <<
 returns: Object - The 'message' that was enqueued.
 arguments:
+  message (Object)
-  message (Object) The message to push.
-Note that some adapters require this to be a String. options (Hash, to_hash, to_h) The adapter-specific options.
+    The message to push.
+Note that some adapters require this to be a String. options (Hash, to_hash, to_h)
-```

-###### Options
+    The adapter-specific options.
+options:
+  :to (Symbol, to_sym, String, to_s)

-`:to` \<Symbol, #to_sym, String, #to_s> The name of the queue to push the message to.
+    The name of the queue to push the message to.
 Enqueue will attempt to create a new queue, if one cannot be found (lazily-created).
-Note that the queue name is global, meaning that the same Symbol will correspond to the same queue
-no matter which instance is pushing to it.
+Note that the queue name is global, meaning that the same Symbol will correspond to the same queue no matter which instance is pushing to it.
 Default is `:global`.
+```

 ### Subscriber